 From Bistro by Sharon O'Connor

-¼ cup olive oil
+2 tablespoons olive oil

 5 large yellow onions (about 3 pounds), halved lengthwise and thinly sliced crosswise

-2 cups dry red or white wine
+2 cups dry white wine

-8 cups low-salt chicken stock or broth
+8 cups chicken or beef stock

-8 thick slices day-old French bread
+Six ¼ inch-thick slices day-old French bread

-3 cups shredded Gruyere or Swiss cheese
+3 cups shredded Gruyère cheese

-Makes 8 servings
+Makes 6 servings